THE

 -

 No, it’s for any novelist looking to uplevel their pitch and better understand how to position themselves in the literary marketplace.
 While I will discuss how to find an agent and then editor, the content is also applicable to authors who have agents and/or publishers.
+Many past participants have been published authors.

 -